jaentrouble/AdiposeCounter/README.md

 ## Cautions

-  - Do not open the excel file while saving.
+  - Do not edit or open the excel file with Excel (or other programs) while saving.
 This might cause saving error.